bitrise-io/bitrise-oauth/README.md

 ### Options
 The package offers wide configurability using Options.
-You can easily override any parameter passing the desired Option(s) as a constructor parameter.
-Not only the `AuthProvider` itself have Options, but each use-case has its own Options as well, offering a further possibility for configuration.
+You can easily override any parameter by passing the desired Option(s) as constructor arguments.
+Not only the `AuthProvider` itself has Options, but each use-case has their own Options as well, offering further configuration possibilities.

 #### Option
 - `WithTokenURL(tokenURL string) Option` overrides the URL of the authentication service that provides an access token.